 Maureen Fair, West Neighbourhood House

-Maureen is Executive Director of West Neighbourhood House, a multi-service neighbourhood centre in west Toronto.
+Maureen (she/her) is Executive Director of West Neighbourhood House, a multi-service neighbourhood centre in west Toronto.
 Her professional experience includes program design and management, community development, public policy development and advocacy strategies on issues such as income security, income inequality, and neighbourhood change.
 Maureen has been actively involved in ONN’s funding reform steering committee and forum.
-She has a B.A. from Princeton University and a Master of Science in Planning from University of Toronto
+She has a B.A. from Princeton University and a Master of Science in Planning from University of Toronto.

 The Policy Committee brings their expertise and experience in public policy and provides valuable feedback on the development of policy priorities set out by the ONN staff team.

 Alyssa Brierly, Centre for Equality Rights in Accommodation

 Sané Dube (Chair), University Health Network

 Carla Leon, United Church of Canada EDGE Network